neronasee/prjctr/homework_3/README.md

 - nodejs
 - nginx

-Node.JS app writes to MongoDB and ElasticSearch every time it's requests and http://localhost:5050
+Node.JS app writes to MongoDB and ElasticSearch every time it gets a request on http://localhost:5050 (which is forwarded by NGINX)

 ## Run